-Snowshoeing, it’s fun ... and it’s also the best way to track the wild animals of the forests and mountains!
-Come and join us in studying the populations of Deer and Chamois in relation to the return of the big predators (Wolves and Lynx) in the Alps.
+Snowshoeing is fun... and it’s also the best way to track the wild animals of the forests and mountains!
+Come and join us in studying the populations of deer and chamois and their connection to the return of big predators (wolves and lynx) in the Alps.

-It is with the aim of answering these questions that we invite you on the “Alpine Tracker” stay in the Val d’Anniviers in Switzerland Vacation Camp
+It is with the aim of answering these questions that we invite you on the “Alpine Tracker” camp in Val d’Anniviers in Switzerland

 Switzerland Every year the NGO Objectif Sciences International offers several science camps in Valais, Switzerland, on different themes (fauna & flora, architecture, palaeontology, geology, drones...)
 You will find, at the following link, more information about our nature camps. .
-We will go snowshoeing on the trail of wild animals from forests and mountains to make an inventory of their populations.
-In the following years, we will be able to study the evolution before and after the next return of the big predators in this valley.
+We will go snowshoeing on the trail of wild animals from forests and mountains to make an assessment of their populations.
+In the years that follow, we will be able to study their development before and after the imminent return of the big predators in this valley.

 - © OSI : Sierre Annivers.ch,Wikipedia/AlanStewart

 But we will not forget to look for the animals themselves!
-Hikers, spotting scopes and morning walks will surprise some of the beautiful animals, including Deer, Golden Eagles or White-tailed Ermines!
+Lookouts, spotting scopes and morning walks will allow us to surprise some of the beautiful animals, including deer, golden eagles or white-tailed ermines!

 Finally, in the summer as well as in the winter, we have the chance to visit and enjoy the Observatoire François-Xavier Bagnoud located in Saint-Luc.
-It possesses, among other things, a 600 mm telescope and specialized and passionate animators who collaborate with the NGO Objectif Sciences International.
+It possesses, among other things, a 600 mm telescope and specialized, passionate facilitators who collaborate with the NGO Objectif Sciences International.

-The Village of St-Luc is a mountain village that lives to the rhythm of the Planets, Stars and Galaxies!
-At the intersections of the streets, you will discover Mars, Pluto, the sun, Venus ... painted on the walls.
-While some cottages are named ... galactic.
+The village of St-Luc is a mountain village that moves to the rhythm of the planets, stars and galaxies!
+At the intersections of the streets, you will discover Mars, Pluto, the sun, Venus... painted on the walls.
+While some cottages have names that are... galactic.